Mushy-pea/Conway-State-Explorer/README.md

 4. A range of rendering options including colours and visual effects.

 The app frontend is so far being developed using TypeScript, React Native and WebGL and tested in an Android environment.
-The intention is to build a Node.js based backend to allow for the pattern repository feature mentioned above.
+A Node.js based REST API server has been developed to allow for the pattern repository feature mentioned above, which has a separate repository here: https://github.com/Mushy-pea/Conway-State-Explorer-Server.
 In addition to releases on Github I hope to deploy the app to Google Play in time.

 [![Preview unavailable](https://img.youtube.com/vi/pVQ8gXEufAE/default.jpg)](https://youtu.be/pVQ8gXEufAE)